 This is one of many easy, fun team building games for kids.
 Provide a bunch of empty cereal boxes, some tape and a large work space.
 Have the kids work together to build a giant city.
 Add other recycled items and small toys, such as cars and people, as needed.

 Build a simple treasure hunt for the kids.
-If coming up with your own clues is too much brain strain (been there, done that), I recommend giving Treasure Adventures a try.
-They have many "print and play" treasure hunt games for all ages and functions.
+If coming up with your own clues is too much brain strain (been there, done that), I recommend finding one of those "print and play" treasure hunt games designed for a particular location or function.

 Spread a bunch of different colored jelly beans in the grass.
 Then assign each child (or pairs or groups of children) a color and give them a small bag.
 On a given signal, they are to collect that particular color (and only their assigned color) of jelly beans.
 See who can collect the most within a given amount of time.